rackerlabs/support-how-to/content/how-to/rackspace-email/configure-a-renamed-email-address-for-iphone-ios/index.md

 The following steps use  general settings for iPhone iOS and might vary across iOS versions.

-**Important:** For IMAP folders to sync properly on your iPhone, follow the instructions in the **Configure IMAP folder sync settings** section after completing the following steps.
+**Important:** For IMAP folders to sync properly on your iPhone, follow the instructions in the **Configure IMAP folder sync settings** section after completing the following steps:

 1. On the home screen, tap the **Settings** icon.
 2. In the **Settings** menu, tap **Mail**, and then tap **Accounts**.